tkucic/tkucic.github.io/portfolio.markdown

 ![MIXING_TANK](https://raw.github.com/tkucic/plc_hello_mixing_tank/master/screenshot.gif){:class="img-responsive"}

 In industrial automation the "hello world" program is a mixing tank.
 As a part of my portfolio I have written a simple mixing tank controller and a simulator.
-The project is meant for begginers and for educational purposes.
+The project is meant for beginners and for educational purposes.
 It is published under MIT license.
 Written in CODESYS 3.5 and in structured text language.

 Try mixing your own here --> [REPO](https://github.com/tkucic/plc_hello_mixing_tank)